Spring Boot Method Security with SAPL

 The policy then defines a local attribute variable named birthday and assigns it to the subject.birthday attribute.

 The next line assigns the current date to the variable today.
-In SAPL, angled brackets <ATTRIBUTE_IDENTIFIER> always denotes an attribute stream, a subscription to an external attribute source, using a Policy Information Point (PIP).
-In this case, the identifier time.now is used to access the current time in UTC from the system clock.
+In SAPL, angled brackets <ATTRIBUTE_IDENTIFIER> denote an attribute stream.
+This is a subscription to an external attribute source provided by a Policy Information Point (PIP).
+In this case, the identifier time.now accesses the current time in UTC from the system clock.

-Note that the engine evaluates variable assignment rules from top to bottom.
-And each rule has access to variables defined above it.
-Also, these assignment rules always evaluate to true unless an error occurs during evaluation.
+The engine evaluates variable assignment rules from top to bottom.
+Each rule has access to variables defined above it.
+Assignment rules evaluate to true unless an error occurs during evaluation.

 For example, if you log in as Zoe and access the first book, the logs will show: